History of Fordham University: Post-millennium

 Marymount College, an independent women's college founded by the Religious of the Sacred Heart of Mary in 1907, was consolidated into Fordham in July 2002.
 The school had been steeped in financial hardship since the 1970s.
 Located 25 mi north of Manhattan in Tarrytown, New York, the college remained open, and its campus received a branch of the School of Professional and Continuing Studies as well as extensions of the graduate schools for education, social service, and business administration.

 In 2005, Fordham announced that Marymount College would be phased out; it awarded degrees to its final undergraduate class in May 2007.
 University administrators indicated that the campus would remain open for Fordham graduate programs in several disciplines.

 In the autumn of 2007, however, the university announced its intention to seek buyers for the Marymount campus.
 Administrators stated that the expenses required to support the programs at the campus far exceeded their demand.
 University officials estimated that the revenue gained from the proposed sale would not be greater than the expenses incurred maintaining and improving the campus since the merger with Marymount.
 President McShane stated that the university's decision was nonetheless a "painful" one.
 Fordham then indicated its intention to move the remaining programs from the Marymount campus to a new location in Harrison, New York by the autumn of 2008.
 On February 17, 2008, the university announced the sale of the campus for $27 million to EF Schools, a chain of private language instruction schools.

 In 2014, the university successfully completed a five-year, $500 million campaign, surpassing expectations by raising more than $540 million over the five-year period.
 The university is currently in the midst of a renovation and expansion of its Lincoln Center campus.
 In 2014, the university opened a newly renovated Law School, as well as an additional undergraduate dormitory, McKeon Hall.
 The former law school building was renovated to expand the Quinn Library and give the Gabelli School of Business a home in Manhattan.
 Long-term plans are under consideration for a new library building, as well as buildings to house the Graduate School of Social Service and the Graduate School of Education.

+In 2022, Tania Tetlow was appointed president of Fordham University.
+She is the first woman and the first layperson to serve as president.